 Taking care of your financial obligations is important, but it can be difficult if you find yourself in a situation where check or cash just won’t do the trick.
 Money orders are a safe and convenient way to send money.

 While they might seem a little out of date, they remain a strong option for many individuals.
-Read on to find out what exactly a money order is, why you might want to use one, and how the process works.
+Read on to find out what exactly they are, why you might want to use one, and how the process works.

 What is a money order?

 Similar to a check, a money order functions as a prepaid payment where both you and the recipient must sign in order for it to be cashed or deposited.

 The key difference is that money orders are actually safer than using a personal check because the funds are guaranteed by a third party, typically wherever you bought the money order from.
 Most only cost a few dollars, so it’s a relatively inexpensive way to send secured funds as needed.

 When you buy a money order, you pay the amount you want it to be worth in addition to a small processing fee.
 It usually costs just a few dollars or less, but the charges vary depending on where you buy it.

 Once the recipient gets your money order, they can cash it at a bank or credit union just like they would any other check.
-They simply need to sign the money order and provide a valid photo ID.
+They simply need to sign it and provide a valid photo ID.
 Then, they either get the cash or deposit the funds into their bank account.